Grumman E-2 Hawkeye: Variants

 E-2C variant for Republic of China (Taiwan), with parts taken from retired E-2Bs (USN BuNos 151709, 151710, 151724, 152479).
 However, these aircraft have the same level of electronics as the E-2C Group II Hawkeyes with their APS-145 radars and are referred to as E-2T, with "T" standing for Taiwan.
 On July 31, 1999, Taiwan was approved to acquire two additional E-2s built to Hawkeye 2000 standard.
 Later, the four original E-2Ts were also upgraded to the same standard.
 The upgraded aircraft were referred to as E-2Ks.

 Operators

-French Naval Aviation Hawkeye preparing to be catapulted from the French aircraft carrier Charles De Gaulle.
+A French Naval Aviation Hawkeye preparing to be catapulted from the French aircraft carrier Charles De Gaulle.